mAiFriend/BAS/README.md

 ## 🙏 Acknowledgments

-- All contributors to the initial concept
+- All contributors to the initial concept (claude.ai & me on a nightly brainstorming session)
 - The LangChain community for insights on agent architecture
 - Open standards organizations in the AI space